ManifoldFR/point-process-rust/README.md

 ```
 or linking with the C compiler will fail.

-To compile both at the same time, just do
+To compile both crates at the same time, just do
 ```
-cargo build --all
+cargo build
 ```

-## Python package

-An experimental Python package built as an extension is available inside the [`pylib/`](./pylib) directory.